LinkedIn Strategy

 Recruiters are busiest when the market is hot.
 Ironically, this is also when brand-building matters most.
 The candidates you attract through content today become placements next quarter.

-360Brew helps recruiters maintain a steady content schedule regardless of workload.
+Voketa helps recruiters maintain a steady content schedule regardless of workload.
 It generates LinkedIn drafts tailored to your recruiting niche and voice.
 Review, edit, and post in minutes instead of spending an hour staring at a blank screen.
+The recruiters building personal brands today will dominate their niches in 6 to 12 months.
+The ones who wait will keep competing on InMail volume alone.

 Update your headline to reflect your niche.
 Write one post about a trend you are seeing in your market.
 Send 5 connection requests to hiring managers you want to work with, along with a personalized note.

 The best recruiters on LinkedIn are not the ones with the fanciest tools.
 They are the ones who show up consistently, share what they know, and treat every interaction as a relationship.
-Start building your brand today, and watch how it transforms your response rates.

-Written by Peter Schliesmann
+Written by Voketa Team

 Get weekly LinkedIn growth tips